OTN’s Senior Leadership Team

 Her mandate is to drive adoption of telemedicine as a transformational resource to health care providers and organizations via strategic oversight and clinical program development using OTN’s offerings as enabling technologies.

-Since joining OTN in 2014, Sue has made important contributions to the evolution of the company by restructuring her team from a regional approach to a multi-tiered coverage model that ensures the largest organizations get the consultative engagement they require and new members can quickly scale.
-Sue introduced subject matter experts in Oncology, Surgery, Health Links, Telemedicine Nurses, Urgent and Emergent Care, Corrections, Aboriginal and First Nations who are tasked with replicating successful programs across the province
+Since joining OTN in 2014, Sue has made important contributions to the evolution of the company by restructuring her team from a regional approach to a multi-tiered coverage model that ensures the largest organizations get the consultative engagement required and new members can quickly scale.
+Sue introduced subject matter experts in Oncology, Urgent and Emergent Care, Equity for Corrections and Indigenous Communities to complement significant year over year growth in Virtual Care and eConsult across Ontario.
+In 2018, she took on the Member Services portfolio – realigning how OTN supports Members on technical aspects, virtual care events through coordination and embarking on a continuous process improvement initiative.

-Payam Pakravan, BComm (Hons), MComm, MA (Economics), Vice President, Strategy and Planning
+Payam Pakravan, BComm (Hons), MComm, MA (Economics), Vice President, Strategy and Analytics

 Payam has significant experience in Ontario’s broader public sector, with a focus on health care system transformation initiatives.
 Over the past decade, he has held progressively more senior roles with the Ministry of Finance, Ministry of Health and Long-Term Care, and most recently, at eHealth Ontario.